-This almond flavored chia seed pudding with almond milk and almond extract has a light flavor that packs a punch of nutrition!
+This paleo chia seed pudding with almond milk and almond extract has a light flavor that packs a punch of nutrition!
 Top with your favorite fresh berries for an easy healthy breakfast.

 Chia seeds – they’re not just for Chia Pets anymore, huh?
 These tiny warriors pack a punch in a small package.

 Chia seeds are tiny black seeds from the plant Salvia hispanica, which is related to the mint.

 They were an important food for the Aztecs and Mayans back in the day.
 They prized them for their ability to provide sustainable energy.